Cook Your Thanksgiving Turkey on the Charcoal Grill

-- One bottle of dry white wine (I used sauvignon blanc; el-cheapo plonk like “Two-buck Chuck” is totally fine here)
+- One bottle of white wine (I used sauvignon blanc; inexpensive plonk like “Two-buck Chuck” is totally fine here)

 We started off with 12-pound a free range turkey from Diestel Turkey Ranch.
 Diestel's birds have a great old fashioned turkey flavor, and are really worth the extra money.
 You can go up to about 22 pounds or so, but any bigger and you might not be able to fit the lid on your grill.
 This happened to me one year when I tried to cook a big 24-pound bird.
 Closing the lid is important, since we're not really grilling so much as roasting/smoking the turkey on the grill.

-Rinse off your turkey and dry it thoroughly inside and out.
+Dry it thoroughly inside and out, if necessary.
 Make sure you remove the giblets in their bag (I forgot to do this once… yuck).
-Rub it all over with olive oil, and liberally season with salt and pepper (or just pepper if you're using a brined turkey).
+Rub it all over with olive oil, and liberally season with salt and pepper, or just pepper if you've brined the turkey.
 Stuff the cavity with the onion, lemon, and herbs—I just grabbed a handful of stuff growing in our herb garden, but rosemary, sage, thyme, and oregano all work well.

 Soak a cup of wood chips in water for 30 minutes.
 Build a medium sized charcoal fire, and when the coals are ready, divide them evenly into two piles on opposite sides of the grill.
 Scatter the wet wood chips on top of the coals.
 This will create smoke which will in turn give our turkey a subtle smokiness.

 Place your foil pan between the piles of coals, and pour in your bottle of wine.
 (You can pour yourself a glass if you want, too.)
-The wine will add flavor and moisture to the turkey.
+The wine will add moisture and a little flavor to the turkey.
 If you don't want to use wine, you can substitute chicken broth or even water.

 Put the grill grate on, making sure you position the handles over the piles of coals, as shown in the photo.
 Place your turkey on the grill, cover, and adjust the vents on the lid and on the bottom of the grill so they’re about half-way open—you want a pretty slow fire here so the turkey gets cooked through evenly.